 To communicate with the ArcGIS Enterprise portal with which it's federated, ArcGIS Notebook Server needs access to port 7443 on the portal machine.

 This component is only one part of an ArcGIS Enterprise deployment.
 See ArcGIS Enterprise system requirements for a diagram and links to information about the ports needed to communicate with other components in an Enterprise portal.

 The following 64-bit operating systems satisfy the operating system requirements.
 Support is not provided for 32-bit operating systems; the setup will only proceed if the operating system is 64 bit.

-Only Windows Server 2019 is supported by ArcGIS Notebook Server 10.8.x for production systems.
+Only Windows Server 2019 is supported by ArcGIS Notebook Server 10.8.x and later releases for production systems.
 The Desktop Experience option is required on all versions of Windows Server.

 If you are upgrading ArcGIS Notebook Server on a machine currently running Windows Server 2016, you must also upgrade your operating system to Windows Server 2019.
 See Upgrade ArcGIS Notebook Server for steps.

 Windows 10 Pro and Windows 10 Enterprise are supported for basic testing of single-machine sites and application development use only.
 Windows 10 is not recommended for deployment in a production environment and does not support multiple-machine sites.